Looking for a simple, delicious appetizer? Lemon Garlic Herb Marinated Olives with Feta are quick and easy — but your guests don’t need to know that!

 Totally a good deal, right?

 These Lemon Garlic Herb Marinated Olives with Feta take only 10 minutes to make with simple, fresh ingredients.
-You can whip them up an hour before the party and let them chill — or better yet, make them the day before.
+These are the ultimate in last-minute dishes.
+You can whip up these marinated olives an hour before the party and let them chill — or better yet, make them the day before.
 The longer they sit, the deeper the flavors.

 Now a hint: go to your local grocery’s olive bar and choose a variety of pitted olives.
 Make sure they aren’t the already marinated ones though … just the brined olives waiting to be enjoyed.
 And trust me, you will enjoy these.